-Excel is a way of representing that how different data analysis can be made when applied in different programs.
-Using R Programming can do all kinds of statistical models including linear regressions, histograms, cluster analysis, and prediction methods to analyze data in ways, which we can’t do in Excel.
+Excel is a way of representing how different data analyses can be made when applied in different programs.
+Using R Programming can do all kinds of statistical models, including linear regressions, histograms, cluster analysis, and prediction methods to analyze data in ways that we can’t do in Excel.

 In general, Excel is based on the physical spreadsheet or accountant’s ledger.
 This is regarded as a large piece of paper with rows and columns.
 Records were stored in the first column on the left, calculations on those records were stored in the boxes to the right, and the sum of those calculations was totaled at the bottom.

 - In R, data and computation are separate.
 You have one file which stores the data, and another file that stores the commands which tell the program how to manipulate that data.
 This leads to a procedural kind of model in which the raw data is fed through a set of instructions and the output pops out the other side.

 - In excel, the data is generally referenced by name.
 Instead of having a dataset that lives in the range of $A1:C$36, you name the dataset when you read it in and refer to it by that name whenever you want to do something with it.

 Excel has only one basic data structure: the Cell.
 Cells are extremely flexible in that they can store numeric, character, logical, or formula information.
 The cost of this flexibility is unpredictability.
 For instance, you can store the character “6” in a cell when you mean to store the number 6.

 The basic R data structure is a vector.
 You can think of a vector as a column in an Excel spreadsheet with the limitation that all the data in that vector must be of the same type.
 If it is a character vector, every element must be a character.
 If it is a logical vector, every element must be TRUE or FALSE.
 And, if it’s a numeric vector, you can trust that every element is a number.

 R can handle very large datasets